 Although Banting and Best discovered insulin, they did not have the know-how to purify it.
-This was done haphazardly by one man, who could not reproduce his first success, which greatly annoyed Dr. John Gerald Fitzgerald.
 It was Dr. Peter Joseph Moloney who successfully purified insulin from benzoic acid, a technique he brought to the Toronto lab from his earlier work.
 He was the one who made the first pure, safe preparation for the world market, thus securing fame for Banting and Best.
 He was also the one, told by Fitzgerald, to "drop everything and start producing diphtheria toxoid", a very dangerous procedure, who gave North America and eventually the world, diphtheria toxoid, first discovered by Gaston Ramon in France.
 He also invented the quick acting pH electrode.
 He won the Gairdner Award, and many more awards, including the Order of the British Empire for producing a gas gangrene antiserum during the second World War.

 Biography written by Edward A. Synan, F. R. S. C.: